pereznancy/guessing-game/README.md

 # guessing-game
 This assignment is a project to create a guessing game for the user visiting my website.
-This project has been worked on in parts with requirements needed to be fullfilled along the way.
+This project has been worked on in parts with requirements needed to be fulfilled along the way.
+Assuming that the user has read the page, the user will be asked 3 questions about the information.
+There will also be a bonus question that requires user to guess a number.
+The user will be informed if their guess is too high, too low, or correct.
+After the completion of the questions, the user will be informed how many questions were correct in the form of a score.
+Below is the breakdown of the parts of the assignment.

 # Part 1
 * Use basic markup to structure my index.html page
 * Receive the user's name to personalize the experience
 ### Technical Requirements
-- Use atam to complete HTML file
+- Use Atom text editor to complete HTML file
 - Use HTML appropriately
 - Use JavaScript to